KetanAgarwal/todo-list/README.md

 - Add new todo task.
 - Mark todo task completed or active.
-- Filter todo task based on their completionn status (all, active, completed).
+- Filter todo task based on their completion status (all, active, completed).
-- Persistance of the todo tasks using `localStorage` to ensure data persistence across page refreshes.
+- Persistence of the todo tasks using `localStorage` to ensure data persistence across page refreshes.

-## Architecture

-This application follows a microfrontend architecture, with sepearte module for todo list, rending individual todo items and filter controls.
-Each module operates independently and contributes to the overall functionality of the application.

 ## Technologies Used

 - React Js
 - TypeScript
-- HTML5 & CSS3
 - Webpack